 A squadron of one time GIs has returned to this Italian village for a reunion.
 Nearly 20 years ago, this squadron was based in her little Italian village during the war.
 Since then, the men have put money into a fund and are there to see the opening of a chapel that they donated to the town.
 They’ve brought their wives, and some of them have their kids in tow.

 Three of the men – Cpl.
 Phil Newman (Phil Silvers), Lt.
 Justin Young (Peter Lawford), and Sgt.
 Walter Braddock (Telly Savalas) – hope to visit Carla.
-Back then, these three young GIs had all lodged with her at different times during the same ten day period, then the squadron moved on.
+Back then, these three young GIs had all lodged with her at different times during the same ten day period, and then the squadron moved on.
 These three men had all been intimate with her.
 Each of them received a letter from Carla after she learned of her pregnancy three weeks later.
 Gina didn’t know which one of them was the father…

-These men are all married and their wives – Fitzi Braddock (Lee Grant), Shirley Newman (Shelley Winters) and Lauren Young (Marian McCargo) – don’t know about Carla and her role in their husband’s lives.
+These men are all married and their wives – Fitzi Braddock (Lee Grant), Shirley Newman (Shelley Winters) and Lauren Young (Marian McCargo) – don’t know about Carla and her role in their husbands’ lives.
 The Newmans have three sons.
-Now the men are back in town, each of these husbands wants to see Carla again and meet “their” daughter…
+Now the men are back in town, and each of these husbands wants to see Carla again and meet “their” daughter…

 The girl in question is known to the villagers as Mrs Carla Campbell.
 She’s a pretty redhead with a temperamental lover, Vittorio (Philippe Leroy).
 Vittorio takes care of her flourishing vineyard.
 She told the village when she got pregnant, that her daughter’s father was a rich Army war hero Eddie Campbell.

-This to keep her and her daughter’s reputation.
+This is to keep her and her daughter’s reputation.
 They believe that Campbell died in the war shortly after he got married to Carla and his family provided her with money.
 Carla’s daughter also believes these lies.
 Carla took her and her child’s surname from the only English word she knew then, and this was a brand of soup.

-This name and the lettering of this on the film posters makes you wonder if this blatant product placement or sponsorship from this company.
+This name and the lettering of this on the film posters make you wonder if this blatant product placement or sponsorship from this company.
 Things get a wee bit complicated when not only the men arrive at her door, but Gia makes a surprise visit.
-Gia wants to meet her father’s friends and to learn more about her father from them.
+Gia wants to meet her father’s friends and learn more about her father from them.
 She also has some big news for her mother…

 We learn more about those GIs and their wives… Fritzi and Walter Braddock have a fiery but passionate relationship.
 They are childless, as he apparently can’t have children as Fritzi regularly reminds him (but he thinks he knows differently).

 Lauren and the terribly English Justin Young, have a more frosty relationship.
-This due to his constant fooling around which she knows about.
+This is due to his constant fooling around which she knows about.
 This annoys her and she constantly makes digs at her husband.